 Offshore vs onshore: Advantages and disadvantages

-The offshore vs onshore debacle has been going on for generations now, ever since both business models rose to popularity.
+The offshore vs. onshore debacle has been going on for generations since both business models rose to popularity.

 Both business models are valid ways of expanding the workforce and acquiring new talents for the company.
 But the question is, onshore vs offshore — which one is better?